Brasília: Education

+There is an extreme concentration of higher education institutions in the Plano Piloto.
+In 2006, a new campus of the University of Brasilia was set up in Planaltina.
+There are also UnB campuses in the administrative regions of Ceilândia and Gama.
+The number of libraries is not proportional to the size of the population in the central area.
+The main public libraries in the Federal District are located in the city center, such as the University of Brasilia Library, the House and Senate Library, the Brasilia Demonstration Library and the Leonel de Moura Brizola National Library, also known as the Brasilia National Library, which opened in 2006.

 Transportation

-The average commute time on public transit in Brasilia, for example to and from work, on a weekday is 96 min.
+The average commute time on public transit in Brasília, for example to and from work, on a weekday is 96 min.
 31% of public transit riders, ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transit is 28 min, while 61% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 15.1 km, while 50% travel for over 12 km in a single direction.